 Abstract.
-A fiberoptic DTS (distributed temperature sensing) system using Raman-scattering optical time domain reflectometry was deployed to monitor a boreal forest research site in the interior of Alaska.
-Surface temperatures range between -40° C in winter to 30° C in summer at this site.
-In parallel experiments, a fibreoptic cable sensor system (multimode, GI50/125, dual core; 3.4 mm) monitored at high-resolution (0.5metre intervals at every 30 minutes) ground surface temperatures across the landscape.
-In addition, at several points a high resolution vertical temperature profile from was acquired one-meter height above the ground surface the upper subsurface? to a meter above.
+A fibre-optic DTS (distributed temperature sensing) system using Raman-scattering optical time domain reflectometry was deployed to monitor a boreal forest research site in the interior of Alaska.
+Surface temperatures range between -40 °C in winter and 30 °C in summer at this site.
+In parallel experiments, a fibre-optic cable sensor system (multi-mode, GI50/125, dual core; 3.4 mm), monitored at high resolution, (0.5 m intervals at every 30 min) ground surface temperatures across the landscape.
+In addition, a highresolution vertical profile was acquired at one-metre height above the upper subsurface.
 The total cable ran 2.7 km with about 2.0 km monitoring a horizontal surface path.
-Sections of the cable sensor were deployed in vertical coil configurations (1.2 m high) to measure vertical temperature profiles from the ground up at 5-mm intervals.
-Measurements were collected made continuously over a two-year interval from October, 2012 to October, 2014.
-Vegetation cover at the of the overall site (Poker Flat Research Range) consists primarily of black spruce underlain by permafrost.
-Land cover types within the study area were classified into six descriptive categories: relict thermo-karst lake, open moss, shrub, deciduous forest, sparse conifer forest, and dense conifer forest.
-The horizontal temperature data exhibited spatial and temporal patterns changes within the observed diurnal and seasonal variations.
-Differences in snow pack evolution and insulation effects covaried with the land cover types.
-The apparatus used to monitor vertical temperature profiles generated high-resolution (c.
-5 mm) data for air column, snow cover, and ground surface.
-This research also identified several technical challenges of in deploying and maintaining a DTS system under sub-arctic environments.
+Sections of the cable sensor were deployed in vertical coil configurations (1.2 m high) to measure temperature profiles from the ground up at 5 mm intervals.
+Measurements were made continuously over a 2-year interval from October 2012 to October 2014.
+Vegetation at the site (Poker Flat Research Range) consists primarily of black spruce underlain by permafrost.
+Land cover types within the study area were classified into six descriptive categories: relict thermokarst lake, open moss, shrub, deciduous forest, sparse conifer forest, and dense conifer forest.
+The horizontal temperature data exhibited spatial and temporal changes within the observed diurnal and seasonal variations.
+Differences in snow pack evolution and insulation effects co-varied with the land cover types.
+The apparatus used to monitor vertical temperature profiles generated high-resolution (ca. 5 mm) data for air column, snow cover, and ground surface.
+This research also identified several technical challenges in deploying and maintaining a DTS system under subarctic environments.